miriam-alex/Interactive-Lab-Hub/Lab 1/README.md

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

-\*\***Are there things that seemed better on paper than acted out?**\*\*
+\*\***Are there things that seemed better on paper than acted out?**\*\* For the long-distance light board, we realized it might take time to click and light up the individual lights that create the cohesive "image."
+Additionally, we realized that the clean-up mouse might be a challenge to handle in the middle of the night if the alarm goes off or during pivotal moments.

-\*\***Are there new ideas that occur to you or your collaborator that come up from the acting?**\*\*
+\*\***Are there new ideas that occur to you or your collaborator that come up from the acting?**\*\* In terms of the behavior of the clean-up mouse, we thought it might be interesting for the mouse to physically run around the messy object in question for couple seconds, adding to the general playfulness.
+If we ignore the clean-up mouse, we also thought it could be prudent for it to give up after a set period of time (and for it to be deactivated during the night).

 ## Part C. Prototype the device